AshrafHanyy/AshrafHanyy.github.io/content/blog/LightGun/index.md

   Your browser does not support the video tag.
 </video>

 The solenoid was a must.
-I didn’t want this to feel like clicking a mouse — I wanted **mechanical feedback**.
+I didn’t want this to feel like clicking a mouse — I wanted mechanical feedback.
 When the trigger is pulled, the solenoid snaps back instantly, giving a sharp recoil that makes the whole thing feel alive.

 ---

 ## Motion Tracking with MPU6050

 The MPU6050 handles all orientation and movement sensing.
-Rather than relying on absolute position (which IMUs are terrible at), the system tracks **angular velocity** and integrates it into smooth cursor movement.
+Rather than relying on absolute position (which IMUs are terrible at), the system tracks angular velocity and integrates it into smooth cursor movement.

 Key challenges here: